kernelkit/infix/src/net/README.md

 when moving leaves between parents we must do so in the dependency order of the current generation.

-So, the user (sysrepo) needs to add `cmd.exit` scripts in the current tree for every leaf that leaves a parent, and `cmd.init` scripts for leaves that are new or added to parents in the next generation.
+So, the user (sysrepo) needs to add `exit.cmd` scripts in the current tree for every leaf that leaves a parent, and `init.cmd` scripts for leaves that are new or added to parents in the next generation.

-In our example, interface `eth4` is moved from `lag0` to `br0`, so we need to run `eth4/ip.exit` in the current generation first to remove `eth4` from `lag0` before its `ip.init` script in the next generation sets `eth4` as a bridge member instead.
+In our example, interface `eth4` is moved from `lag0` to `br0`, so we need to run `eth4/exit.ip` in the current generation first to remove `eth4` from `lag0` before its `init.ip` script in the next generation sets `eth4` as a bridge member instead.

-We traverse the current generation and execute all `cmd.exit` scripts:
+We traverse the current generation and execute all `exit.cmd` scripts:

     /run/net/<GEN>/
 	   |-- br0/